mihdan/cyr2lat/readme.txt

 = How can I allow the plugin to work on the frontend? =

-Add similar code to your theme's `functions.php` file:
+Add the following code to your plugin's (or mu-plugin's) main file.
+This code won't work being added to a theme's functions.php file.

 `
 /**